 Characteristics & Appearance

-Pacific halibuts are flatfish that have a wide, diamond-shaped body.
+Halibut are considered a flatfish and have a wide, diamond-shaped body.
 It also has a crescent-shaped tail, which is a difference that makes it stand out from the flatfish family.

 Weight & Length

-In fact, the Pacific Halibut is the biggest fish in the flatfish family anywhere in the world.
+In fact, the Halibut is the biggest fish in the flatfish family anywhere in the world.

 Physical Characteristics & Color